udexon/SMMP/SMJSON.md

 `d: a c f ::` space delimited list represent array of elements.

+4. Single value keys:

+`c: b:1 c:3 ::`

-4. Undefined lines will all be parsed as comments.
+5. Undefined lines will all be parsed as comments.